MacroConnections/replot-bar/README.md

 ### Dimensions
 Dimensions may be specified by passing in `width` and `height` props.
-The unit is pixels, and the Bar Graph defaults to 800 by 600 pixels.
+The unit is pixels, and the LineChart defaults to 800 by 600 pixels.

-The Bar Graph will not function with a width that is less than 60 pixels, or with a height that is less than 100 pixels.

 Width dimensions may also be specified with a string, as a percentage.
 The width will then be calculated as a proportion of the parent container.